dg-gh/welp_library/docs/welp_bits.md

 	B.say_bit();

-Prints all the bits of B.
+Prints the bits of B. Requires the macro WELP_BIT_FLAGS_INCLUDE_IOSTREAM to be defined.

 	B.cpy(A);